agapeteo/book-holistic-multithreading/src/threads_brainstorm.md

 from multiprogramming operating systems to multithreaded applications

-## Applications, processes and threads

-- what is application,
-- group of thats that help to archive some goal
-- application can run one or more processes on a single or multiple computers.

-TODO langages and code
-Application -> tasks -> algorithms & data structures -> code -> languages

-Operating systems are about effectively running appolications on the given hardware.
+Operating systems are about effectively running applications on the given hardware.
-Effectly could also mean
+Effectively could also mean
 ?? what is OS
 That's why operating system may represent application as a runing process.
 OS limits what process can do, but in returns it gives greater flexibility and effency overall.

 Process is the means by which Operating Systems runs application.
-Strickly speacking, Operation System is not mandatory to run multiple processes.
+Stricktly speaking, Operation System is not mandatory to run multiple processes.
 For example in amberdded hardware.
 But you still need to schedule processes somehow, so you need at least a scheduler to manage multiple processes.

 Creating a process is complex task that includes: